Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP)

-Realizing high-precision timing in real experiments demands efficient processing of signal waveforms.
-Initial studies demonstrate that spectral deconvolution effectively extracts photon arrival times from raw pulses, enabling the reconstruction of the shower's longitudinal development (energy vs longitudinal depth).
-One example is shown in Figure~\ref{fig:pulsereco}.
-A critical next step is to investigate the pruning and simplification of these algorithms, adapting them in real-time execution within the strict power and bandwidth constraints of front-end readout systems, ensuring that the reduction in complexity does not compromise the performance of downstream energy reconstruction or high-level physics observables such as jet energy scale and mass resolution.
-This optimization is a prerequisite for the fabrication of prototype chips, which will allow for rigorous performance testing.
-The final objective is the integration of the calorimeter together with validated chips and algorithms into future experiments for enhanced data quality.
+Achieving high-precision timing in high-granularity calorimeters requires advanced waveform-processing techniques.
+Preliminary simulation studies have demonstrated that spectral deconvolution using an LSTM-based algorithm can effectively extract photon arrival times from raw waveforms, enabling reconstruction of the shower longitudinal development (i.e., energy as a function of longitudinal depth), as illustrated in Figure~\ref{fig:pulsereco}.
+A critical next step is to investigate the pruning and simplification of these algorithms for real-time execution.
+These adaptations must operate within the strict power and bandwidth constraints of front-end readout systems.
+In doing so, it is essential to ensure that reductions in algorithmic complexity do not compromise the performance of downstream particle and energy reconstruction or high-level physics observables, such as jet energy scale and mass resolution.